michelemadonna/pwnagotchi/README.md

     sudo systemctl restart pwnagotchi
     ```
 ### INTERNET_CONNECTION PLUGIN
-The [internet_connection plugin](https://github.com/jayofelony/pwnagotchi-torch-plugins) monitors the internet connection status of your pwnagotchi and displays it on the screen.
+The [internet-connection plugin](https://github.com/jayofelony/pwnagotchi-torch-plugins) monitors the internet connection status of your pwnagotchi and displays it on the screen.
 1. Install the internet_connection plugin:
     ```bash
-    sudo pwnagotchi plugins install internet_connection
+    sudo pwnagotchi plugins install internet-connection
     ```
 2. Fix the plugin info location on the display:
     ```bash
-    custom #this command cd to the custom plugins directory sudo nano internet_connection.py
+    custom #this command cd to the custom plugins directory sudo nano internet-connection.py
     ```
     - Change the line:
     ```python